metantonio/telegram/readme.md

 1) Go to Gmail, and then to Managament Your Account

 2) On the search bar type: `App passwords`.
-Probably will ass you for your actual password to enter.
+Probably will ask you for your actual password to enter.

 3) Type a name to label this password, exmaple: `telegram-bot`.
 It will retrieve a password for apps, that you will keep safe and put it on the `.env` file, without the dashes (-)